ironirc/diy-astigmatic-angle-determination/README.md

 Experimental tool to determine the axis angle of your astigmatic eye

 # Warning:
-This tool is by no means made with professional expertise!
+This tool without any professional expertise regarding eye optics!
-You should use this out of curiosity only !!!
+You should use this out of curiosity only!

 # Reason for making this tool:
 I ordered new glasses (adapted for my computer screen, fixed distance 50cm), sadly it was useless to me.